The Spoore, Merry and Rixman Foundation

 Overview

 The Spoore, Merry and Rixman Foundation was established in the 17th century by three benefactors - Abraham Spoore, Elizabeth Merry, and Mary Rixman - who left money derived from rents and investments to support educational purposes for local children.
 Over the past 350 years, the foundation has helped thousands of children and young people in the Maidenhead and Bray area.
-As of 2024, the foundation has an annual income of £344,682 and distributed £493,238 in grants.
 The charity is governed by 11 trustees, including the Mayor of the Royal Borough of Windsor and Maidenhead (ex-officio), five representatives from RBWM Borough Council, and five co-opted trustees.
 The foundation's mission remains focused on providing financial assistance for education to young people under 25 who reside within the SL6 1-9 postcode area and are in financial need.

 Funding Priorities